-Dog theft is now every dog owner’s worst nightmare, yet these crimes are on the rise in the UK.
+Dog theft is now every dog owner’s worst nightmare, yet these crimes are rising in the UK.

 Why are dogs stolen?

-There are two main types of dog theft – the target of pedigree dogs for breeding purposes or for profit.
-Some pedigree dogs can be worth thousands of pounds and can be held hostage for a high ransom amount from their loving owners.
-Others dogs are illegally taken to puppy farms with the main target breeds being designer, working and toy dogs.
+There are two main types of dog theft – the target of pedigree dogs for breeding purposes or profit.
+Some pedigree dogs can be worth thousands of pounds and held hostage for a high ransom from their loving owners.
+Other dogs are illegally taken to puppy farms, with the main target breeds being designer, working and toy dogs.
 The second and more sinister type of theft is targeted towards the cruel practice of dogs used as bait in fighting circles.

 Steps to keep your dog safe

 It’s a distressing thought, but as dog owners, there are some precautions we can take to keep our pets secure.

 - Ensure your garden is secure – think security lights, locked gates and high fences.
 Never leave your dog alone in the garden where he is out of sight at any time.

 - Never leave your dog unattended – in the garden, on the street, or tied up outside a shop.